gboehl/econpizza/docs/guide/installation.rst

 in your terminal or Anaconda Prompt.

-The current version is supporting Python versions 3.9 to 3.11 on Windows, Mac and Linux.
+The current version is supporting the latest three minor Python versions on Windows, Mac and Linux.
 The `changelog and release history <https://github.com/gboehl/econpizza/releases>`_ can be found on GitHub.